LameCoder17/Snake/README.md

 # Snake
 Traditional Snake game made in Python using Turtle graphics

+Control using WASD keys